Bruce Bennett: Name change and film career

-Brix continued to work in serials and action features for low-budget studios until 1939.
-Finding himself still typecast as Tarzan in the minds of major producers, Brix changed his name to "Bruce Bennett" and became a member of Columbia Pictures' stock company.
-During the next few years he would be seen playing minor roles in many Columbia films, ranging from expensive dramas to B mysteries and slapstick comedies (How High Is Up? with The Three Stooges, The Spook Speaks with Buster Keaton. etc.).
+Bennett worked in serials and action features for low-budget studios until 1939.
+Finding himself typecast as Tarzan, Bennett changed his name and became a member of Columbia Pictures' stock company.
+He appeared in How High Is Up? with The Three Stooges and The Spook Speaks.
 His screen career was interrupted by World War II, when he served in the United States Navy.

-Bennett appeared in many films in the 1940s and early 1950s, including Sahara (1943) with Humphrey Bogart, Mildred Pierce (1945) with Joan Crawford, Nora Prentiss (1947) with Ann Sheridan, Dark Passage (1947) with Bogart and Lauren Bacall, The Man I Love (1947) with Ida Lupino, a major role in The Treasure of the Sierra Madre (1948) with Bogart and Walter Huston, Mystery Street (1950) with Ricardo Montalbán, Sudden Fear (1952) with Joan Crawford and Gloria Grahame and Strategic Air Command (1955) with James Stewart.
+In the 1940s and 1950s, Bennett appeared in Sahara (1943), Mildred Pierce (1945), Nora Prentiss (1947), Dark Passage (1947), The Man I Love (1947), The Treasure of the Sierra Madre (1948), Undertow (1949), Mystery Street (1950), Angels in the Outfield (1951), Sudden Fear (1952), and Strategic Air Command (1955), The Alligator People (1959).

-The Washington Post noted, "Bennett moved into grittier roles in the late 1940s and early 1950s, playing a detective in William Castle's Undertow and a forensic scientist who helps solve a crime in John Sturges' Mystery Street.
-He also portrayed a key role (an aging baseball player) in Angels in the Outfield (1951).

-In 1954, Bennett played William Quantrill, the Confederate guerrilla figure, in an episode of the syndicated television series Stories of the Century, starring and narrated by Jim Davis.
-Bennett made five guest appearances on Perry Mason, including his role as murder victim Lawrence Balfour in the 1958 episode "The Case of the Lucky Loser" and as murderer Dan Morgan in the 1961 episode "The Case of the Misguided Missile."
-He was also in five episodes of Science Fiction Theatre.
+In 1954, Bennett played William Quantrill, the Confederate guerrilla figure, in an episode of the syndicated television series Stories of the Century.
+Bennett made five guest appearances on Perry Mason and five episodes of Science Fiction Theatre.

-From the mid-1950s on, Bennett mainly appeared in B-films and on television in guest-starring roles.
-Two films from this period are The Alligator People (1959) and the Fiend of Dope Island (filmed 1959, released 1961).
-Bennett, in fact, co-wrote the latter production and portrays the title character.
+Bennett co-wrote and starred in Fiend of Dope Island (filmed 1959, released 1961).

-Personal life
+Personal life and death

-Bennett had two children, Christopher Brix and Christina Katich, by longtime wife Jeannette, who died in 2000.
+Bennett had two children, Christopher and Christina, by wife Jeannette, who died in 2000.
 They named their children after his parents.
-They had three grandchildren and two great-grandchildren.

-Outside his acting career, Bennett became a very successful businessman during the 1960s.
-He also continued to pursue his lifelong interest in parasailing and skydiving.
+Bennett became a businessman during the 1960s.
+He pursued parasailing and skydiving.
 He last skydived at the age of 96, descending from an altitude of 10,000 feet near Lake Tahoe.

-Bennett turned 100 on May 19, 2006, and died less than a year later in February 2007 of complications from a broken hip.
+Bennett died at 100 on February 24, 2007 from complications of a broken hip, three months before his 101st birthday.